ACCC Center for Provider Education: Overview

 ACCC's "Melanoma: Strategies & Tools to Improve the Patient Experience" education project seeks to improve the quality of care for patients with melanoma and their families.

 ACCC understands that the growth in molecular testing can present a major challenge to community cancer centers.
-This education project seeks to address the needs of community-based cancer programs regarding molecular testing.
+This education project assesses the needs of community-based cancer programs regarding molecular testing.

 ACCC's “Cancer Care Patient Navigation: A Call to Action” project is designed to help community cancer centers develop, implement, and/or enhance their patient navigation programs.
 A webcast and educational materials for ACCC members are available.